microsoft/live-share/docs/faq.md

 Live Share doesn't transfer all keyboard and mouse inputs.
 It only communicates the data needed for each collaboration activity to your teammates' machines.
 For example, when you share your workspace, your folder structure is shared.
 When you collaboratively edit a file, that file's contents are shared.
 When you are collaboratively debugging, debug actions (e.g. stepping) and state (e.g. call stack and locals) are shared.

 ## When will Live Share be released?
-Live Share is available now in public preview!
-We intend to work closely developers testing the preview bits, in order to collect feedback and ensure we can deliver the best experience possible, before opening the service more broadly.
+Live Share is now generally available!
+You can [get started with Live Share](https://aka.ms/vsls-start) today.

 ## How much will it cost?
 We are committed to a substantive free tier of Visual Studio Live Share for developers to use on an ongoing basis.
 We will be evaluating the introduction of paid tiers with advanced features as we better understand the needs of the community.